CyrilCermak/modular_architecture_on_ios/README.md

 free hands.
 Frameworks to be included via Carthage are listed in the `Cartfile`.
 Frameworks listed within this file will be fetched and either built locally or pre-compiled XCFramework will be downloaded.
-Executing Carthage's build command with `carthage update --platform iOS` will fetch all the dependencies and produces the compiled versions.
+Executing Carthage’s build command with `carthage update --platform iOS` will fetch all the dependencies and produces the compiled versions.
 Such a task can be time consuming, especially, when some of the 3rd party libraries included are some of the aforementioned big ones.
 Nevertheless, such a command is usually executed only once.
-Compiled libraries can then be stored in some cloud storage where each developer or CI will pull them into the pre-defined git ignored project's folder or possibly update them if it is necessary.
+Compiled libraries can then be stored in some cloud storage where each developer or CI will pull them into the pre-defined git ignored project’s folder or possibly update them if it is necessary.
 That being said, a dependency maintenance and sharing strategy needs to be in place.